 U.S. stocks edge lower as earnings disappoint

-NEW YORK (AP) — Stocks were mostly lower on Wall Street Tuesday as investors reacted to some disappointing company earnings.
+NEW YORK – Stocks closed lower on Wall Street as investors reacted to some disappointing company earnings.

 Major U.S. market indexes are still trading close to record levels.

-Eight of the 10 industry sectors in the S&P 500 index fell, and two stocks fell for every one that rose on the New York Stock Exchange.
+Three stocks fell for every two that rose on the New York Stock Exchange.